Check out The Collegian's article about our team's first public mock trial!

 How can I get involved with K-State's mock trial team?

 To join the team you must first join the K-State Mock Trial Club.
-The Mock Trial Club meets every Tuesday at 7:30 in Nichols Hall room 311.
+The Mock Trial Club meets every Tuesday and Thursday at 7:30 in Nichols Hall room 311.
 All students are welcome to attend club meetings.
 Currently there are two competition teams, Varsity and Junior Varsity.
 The competition teams travel to tournaments in and out of state throughout the year.

 Even though I'm not competing, is there anything I can do now?